A Brief History

 The mission of Court Appointed Special Advocates of South Louisiana is to break the

-cycle of child abuse and neglect and to advocate for safe, permanent, and nurturing
+cycle of child abuse and neglect in our community.
+By standing with these children we advocate for safe, permanent, and nurturing homes where they can have the opportunity to thrive.

 CASA SoLA is a private, non profit organization, managed by a board of directors and operated by staff.
 We receive funding from a variety of sources including, National CASA Association, Temporary Aid for Needy Families, Grants as well as other private foundations, corporations and individuals.